shearichard/leaflet-sandbox/README.md

 # leaflet-sandbox
-Experimenting with integrating the leaflet maps library with React
+Experimenting with the integration of the [leaflet](https://leafletjs.com/) maps library with React.

+This project makes use of the [React Leaflet](https://react-leaflet.js.org/) project.

 # Tutorial Examples
 Basic examples of leaflet usage appear in the `lfltexamples` sub-directory.
 The Python 3 `http` module can be used to view them, as follows.